alfredkam/tamperScripts/README.md

 userScripts
 ===========

-Scripts to tamper manga sites
+Scripts to tamper manga sites with the use of tampermonkey